 Stick to the facts, recap previous attempts to make contact and reiterate the balance.
 Avoid asking questions that can be answered with a simple ‘yes’ or ‘no’ and opt instead for open ended enquiries that invite more detail.
 For example, instead of ‘Are you able to pay today?’ ask ‘When can I expect payment?’

-Occasionally, you will encounter a debtor that is confrontational.
+Occasionally, you will encounter a debtor that is confrontational and continues to deny the debt.
 They might test your patience but stay calm, take a moment, and resume discussion in a professional manner.
 Even the most profane of debtors will lose momentum eventually.

 When they are ready to listen, repeat the details of the debt and the consequences of non-compliance.
 Remind them that this is their contractual obligation and encourage them to see co-operation as the easier option.